IdkwhatImD0ing/Obsidian-Vault/Machine Learning/Neural Networks.md

 		- 1-10ms cycle time
 		- Signals are noisy spike trains of electrical potential

+## Neurons
+- Many inputs
+- Each one has a weight
+	- Learning occurs by adjusting the weights
+- All added together
+	- If over activation, output 1
+	- Else output 0
 ## Relation to Neural Networks
 - A linear model is akin to a one-layer neural net.
 - Activation functions introduce non-linearity.